MicrosoftDocs/sdk-api/sdk-api-src/content/certview/nf-certview-ienumcertviewcolumn-skip.md

 ### -param celt [in]

-The number of attributes to skip.
-A positive value for the <i>celt</i> parameter  causes the attribute-enumeration sequence to skip forward in the sequence.
-A negative value for the <i>celt</i> parameter causes the attribute-enumeration sequence to skip backward in the sequence.
+The number of columns to skip.
+A positive value for the <i>celt</i> parameter causes the column-enumeration sequence to skip forward in the enumeration sequence.
+A negative value causes column-enumeration to skip backward in the enumeration sequence.

 ## -returns